Definition

 Angel investor

-An angel investor is a wealthy person who invests his or her own money in a company—usually a start-up—that is in the early stages of development.
+An angel investor is a wealthy individual who invests personal money in early-stage companies.

 Angel investors expect to take ownership positions in the companies they support because their capital is unsecured—they have no claim on the company’s assets.
 Their ownership may take the form of equity or convertible debt.
 They also tend to have clear exit strategies for ending involvement with the business.